Ladvien/ladvien.github.io/_posts/2017-07-18-sql-r-comparing-values.md

 For us, things are a little simpler.
 We just want to know who was born before 2000.
 Let's re-write the statement above with our problem:

-> Is Sarah's DOB less than 2000-01-01
+> Is Sarah's DOB is less than 2000-01-01

 Well, what is Sarah's DOB?
 1992-04-01.
 Let's rewrite and assess (gah, this feels like high-school algebra again).

 > Is 1992-04-01 less than 2000-01-01

 Hmm.
-This can get to be a bit confusing for humans, but more importantly, confusing to computers.
+This can get confusing for humans, but more importantly, confusing to computers.

 In English, we'd probably express this as,